 It also does the reverse.
 Convert digital signal from your computer to analog so you can hear the sound by plugging in the microphone

-In addition to that, audio interface also acts as a preamp.
-This is needed as the output from dynamic microphones are so low, that it needs to be amplified before it is sent to the computer.
+In addition to that, the audio interface also acts as a preamp.
+This is needed as the output from dynamic microphones is so low, that it needs to be amplified before it is sent to the computer.